-All SAEs, SARs and SUSARs (excepting those specified in this protocol as not requiring reporting) will be reported immediately (and certainly no later than 24hrs) by the site PI or delegate to the KHP-CTO and CI for review in accordance with the current Pharmacovigilance outcome measures are not considered to be SAEs and should be reported in the normal way, on the appropriate CRF.
+All SAEs, SARs and SUSARs (excepting those specified in this protocol as not requiring reporting) will be reported immediately (and certainly no later than 24hrs) by the site PI or delegate to the KHP-CTO and CI for review in accordance with the current Pharmacovigilance Policy.
+Protocol version: 2.0, outcome measures are not considered to be SAEs and should be reported in the normal way, on the appropriate CRF.